anathema/anathema_legacy/Development_Documentation/Distribution/English/readme.txt

 -"Start Maximized" doesn't work on some Linux systems.

-The new (as of Ink Monkeys 35) rules on modifying Combos are supported to a limited degree:
-Combos created at character creation cannot be modified, and the program does not charge the character 1 xp for modifying combos, but the program allows the modification to happen.
-If a combo is modified, please deduct 1 xp to follow this rule.

 Note: the Dreams of the First Age Solar templates give 2 more bonus dots than the the rules do, to allow the player to place the free manse and free cult dots that they automatically get.
 Also, the Solar types that get 1 or 2 dots of an Ability of their choice from a selection of